bhavanki/moving-hadoop-to-the-cloud/README.md

 ## License

 Source code in this repository is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
+See [NOTICE.md](NOTICE.md) for third-party licenses.